-Licensure requirements for viatical settlement providers and viatical settlement brokers
+Licensure requirements for viatical settlement providers

-Continuing law (R.C.
+Current law (R.C.
 Chapter 3916.) prohibits individuals and businesses from operating as viatical settlement providers or viatical settlement brokers without obtaining a license from the Superintendent of Insurance.
-Law largely unchanged by the act requires the viatical settlement broker or viatical settlement provider to obtain a license from the state of residency of the owner of the policy if that residency is not Ohio.
-The act maintains the out of state licensure requirement if the owner of the policy to be viaticated is not a resident of Ohio, rather than the viator, and only if the state of residency issues licenses for viatical settlement providers and viatical settlement brokers.
-These changes take effect 90 days after the effective date of the rest of the act.
+Current law also requires the viatical settlement broker or viatical settlement provider to obtain a license from the state of residency of the owner of the policy if that residency is not Ohio.
+The bill maintains the out of state licensure requirement if the owner of the policy to be viaticated is not a resident of Ohio, rather than the viator, and only if the state of residency issues licenses for viatical settlement providers and viatical settlement brokers.
 (R.C.
-3916.02 and Section 3.)
+3916.02.)

-The act requires the Superintendent to issue a license to an applicant for licensure if the applicant meets specified requirements including demonstrating competency and trustworthiness, having a good business reputation and providing a certificate of good standing from the person's state of domicile.
-The act requires the certificate of good standing from the state of organization rather than domicile (R.C.
+The bill requires the Superintendent to issue a license to an applicant for licensure if the applicant meets specified requirements including demonstrating competency and trustworthiness, having a good business reputation and providing a certificate of good standing from the person's state of domicile.
+The bill requires the certificate of good standing from the state of organization rather than domicile (R.C.
 3916.03).

-Prior law allowed the Superintendent to require a bond or other mechanism for insuring the financial accountability of viatical settlement providers and viatical settlement brokers (R.C.
+Current law also allows the Superintendent to require a bond or other mechanism for insuring the financial accountability of viatical settlement providers and viatical settlement brokers (R.C.
 3916.20).

-Instead, the act requires an applicant for licensure as a viatical settlement provider to provide proof of financial responsibility through either of the following means:
+In the place of that authority, the bill requires an applicant for licensure as a viatical settlement provider to provide proof of financial responsibility through either of the following means:

-- (1) Submitting audited financial statements that show a minimum equity of not less than \$250,000 in cash or cash equivalents; - (2) Submitting both audited annual financial statements that show positive equity and either of the following: (a) a surety bond in the amount of \$250,000 in favor of Ohio issued by an insurer authorized to issue surety bonds in Ohio, (b) an unconditional and irrevocable letter of credit, deposit of cash, or securities, in any combination, in the aggregate amount of \$250,000.
+- (1) Submitting audited financial statements that show a minimum equity of not less than \$250,000 in cash or cash equivalents; - (2) Submitting both audited annual financial statements that show positive equity and either of the following: (a) a surety bond in the amount of \$250,000 in favor of this state issued by an insurer authorized to issue surety bonds in this state, (b) an unconditional and irrevocable letter of credit, deposit of cash, or securities, in any combination, in the aggregate amount of \$250,000.
 (R.C.
 3916.03.)

-The act additionally authorizes the Superintendent to request proof of financial responsibility from a viatical settlement provider licensee at any time the Superintendent considers necessary.
+The bill authorizes the Superintendent to request proof of financial responsibility from a viatical settlement provider licensee at any time the Superintendent considers necessary.
 If an applicant that is licensed as a viatical settlement provider in another state already has filed similar proof of financial responsibility in the other state, the Superintendent may accept that proof of financial responsibility as valid.
 (R.C.
 3916.03.)

-The act also requires applicants for licensure as a viatical settlement provider to submit a general description of the method the applicant will use to determine life expectancies, including a description of the applicant's intended receipt of life expectancies, the applicant's intended use of life expectancies, the applicant's intended use of life expectancy providers, and a written plan of policies and procedures used to determine life expectancies.
+The bill also requires applicants for licensure as a viatical settlement provider to submit a general description of the method the applicant will use to determine life expectancies, including a description of the applicant's intended receipt of life expectancies, the applicant's intended use of life expectancies, the applicant's intended use of life expectancy providers, and a written plan of policies and procedures used to determine life expectancies.
 (R.C.
 3916.03.)